PrismaticFlame/Spring_2024_Notes/Spring_24/MLFQ.md

 MLFQ stands for "Multi-Level Feedback Queue," and it is a scheduling algorithm used in operating systems for managing the execution of processes.
-The key idea behind MLFQ is to assign processes to different priority levels based on their behavior and performance, allowing the [[scheduler]] to adapt to the characteristics of individual processes.
+The key idea behind MLFQ is to assign processes to different priority levels based on their behavior and performance, allowing the [[Scheduler]] to adapt to the characteristics of individual processes.
 MLFQ is particularly effective in handling both CPU-bound and I/O-bound processes.

 ### Key Features of MLFQ: